The Glenlivet distillery: History

 Illicit distilleries were commonplace throughout the Speyside area from 1700s but were largely made redundant with the passing of the Excise Act in 1823.
 It was under this legislation that legal distilleries could be formed, subject to holding a license.
 Alexander Gordon, 4th Duke of Gordon, was allegedly instrumental in the passing of this legislation.
 Although there is no historical record of his involvement in the issue, his tenant, George Smith, who was operating an illicit distillery on his Upper Drummin farm at the time, became the first person in Scotland to apply for and receive a license to legally produce spirit.

 George Smith's decision would prove to be an unpopular decision; every other distiller was operating illegally at the time and hoping the new Excise Act would be repealed, something which would not happen if some distillers accepted the new law.
 Threats were made against Smith, so Gordon provided Smith with two pistols to be used to ensure both his own safety and that of the distillery.
 In 1824, The Glenlivet distillery was established at Upper Drumin by George Smith and his youngest son John Gordon Smith.

 George Smith established a second distillery during 1849, named the Cairngorm-Delnabo Distillery but by 1855 or 1856, both distilleries were running at full capacity, and were unable to meet rising demand.
 The operation of two separate sites was also proving difficult and expensive, so plans were formed around the same time to build a new, larger distillery further down the hill at Minmore.
 Construction of this new distillery was underway when the old Upper Drumin distillery was destroyed by fire during 1858.
 Construction of the new Minmore distillery was speeded up and salvageable equipment from the Upper Drumin distillery was transferred to the new Minmore distillery.
 The Delnabo distillery was closed at the same time and the best parts of the equipment were also transferred to the Minmore plant.
 Production commenced at the new plant during 1859 and it was around the same time the legal entity of George & J.G.
 Smith, Ltd. was formed.

 George Smith died in 1871 and his son John Gordon Smith inherited the distillery.
 The quality of the product from their distillery had resulted in the other distilleries in the area renaming their products "Glenlivet" and by the time of George's death, several distillers were doing so.
 J.G.
 Smith took legal action to claim ownership of The Glenlivet name.
 The legal action was partially successful, with the verdict forcing other distillers in the area to stop calling their whisky Glenlivet and gave J.G.
 Smith and the blender Andrew Usher sole permission to use the brand.
-However other distilleries erre permitted to hyphenate their distillery name with the "Glenlivet" name, which resulted in new distillery names such as The Glen Moray-Glenlivet Distillery.
+However other distilleries were permitted to hyphenate their distillery name with the "Glenlivet" name, which resulted in new distillery names such as The Glen Moray-Glenlivet Distillery.